makasso/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists list all the file of the current working directory even ones with period character at the beginning and those of the /boot directory who is located inside of the parent directory
-12-file_type write a script that prints the type of a file named iamafile 13-symbolic_link cretae a symbolic link to /bin/ls named __ls__
+12-file_type write a script that prints the type of a file named iamafile 13-symbolic_link cretae a symbolic link to /bin/ls named __ls__ 14-copy write a script that copy all the newer and updated html file in the parent directory of the current working directory